 We’ve all been there.
-Whether it’s overtraining for your first IRONMAN because you’re too excited (and a little scared), or causing an overuse injury from training to set a new PR, there’s a fine line between being too motivated and not motivated enough when it comes to triathlon.
+Whether it’s overtraining for your first IRONMAN because you’re too excited (and a little scared) or causing an overuse injury from training to set a new PR, there’s a fine line with workout motivation: between being too motivated and not motivated enough.

 For all sports, and especially triathlon, it can be tough to find the right training balance that allows you to show up on race day prepared and ready to perform at your best.